Diabetes Foot Care: How to Check Your Feet

 How to check your feet

-- Look in between your toes for whitish skin or splits in skin
+Look in between your toes for whitish skin or breaks in skin

-- If you are unable to bend down, use a mirror ot get your family member or caregiver to do it for you
+If you are unable to bend down, use a mirror or get your family member or caregiver to do it for you

 Check your feet for any of the following

-Cleanse any skin breaks with iodine and dress with a sterile dressing.
+Cleanse any skin breaks with an antiseptic solution such as iodine and dress with a sterile dressing.
 Do not burst blisters.